opendocsg/slw-judgments-backfill/2008_SGHC_83/report.md

 7       The parties were at issue whether the construction of the cradle for the _Paesano_ came within the description of shiprepair.
 The plaintiff took the position that it did, but the defendant did not recognise that as shiprepair.

-8       In a situation where there is no agreement that a loss is covered by a policy, the burden is on the insured to show that the loss is covered: see Poh Chu Chai’s _Principles of Insurance Law_ (LexisNexis, 6th Ed, 2005) p 665, _Regina Fur Co Ltd v Bossom_ [1958] 2 Lloyd’s Rep 425 (cited by Assoc Prof Poh at p 665 fn7), and _Maratz Ltd v New India Assurance Co Ltd_ [1998] 2 SLR 909 at [23].
+8       In a situation where there is no agreement that a loss is covered by a policy, the burden is on the insured to show that the loss is covered: see Poh Chu Chai’s _Principles of Insurance Law_ (LexisNexis, 6th Ed, 2005) p 665, _Regina Fur Co Ltd v Bossom_ [1958] 2 Lloyd’s Rep 425 (cited by Assoc Prof Poh at p 665 fn7), and _Maratz Ltd v New India Assurance Co Ltd_ <span class="citation">[1998] 2 SLR 909</span> at [23].

 9       Although the policy issued by the defendant was named a shiprepairers legal liability policy, there was no definition of ‘shiprepairer’, or ‘shiprepair’ in the policy.
 There appears to be no general understanding on the meanings of these terms in the insurance industry.